phamcongthuy/challenge/process.markdown

 Learn more about the [timeline and voting process](/timeline).

+### To apply, organizations will:

+* Outline how their activations will make progress on the LA2050 goals and metrics, including clearly defining a core issue, the desired solution to address the issue, intended outcome for the activations;
+* Provide a plan that describes how the organization will engage the public to advance the LA2050 goals and metrics
+* Clearly articulate the engagement strategies and tools that will be employed
+* Identify coalition partners involved and their respective roles.
+Collaboration is highly encouraged!
+* Submit a detailed budget explaining how funds will be used across the two year grant period
+* Detail any additional non-financial assistance needed from LA2050 to make the campaign successful

 ### Rules

 _What are the rules for submitting a proposal to the My LA2050 Activation Challenge?_